oer4sdi/OER-KnowledgeGraph/README.md

 4. Quiz
 5. Wrap up

 This tutorial is mainly designed for students who want to spend about ... minutes on improving their skills in integrating Data from Geosaptial Web Services.
-You should have some basic knowledge of GIS Software and it wouldn't be bad if you already have some experience in using the free open source Software Geoserver.

 ### How to use the OER Module